Last Updated on 08/28/2023 by Desmond

 - Dragon.
 Dragon is the Chinese totem and means a lot.
 It brings hope, safety, and can exorcise evil spirits.
 When you shower the hot tea on the dragon tea pet, it looks like floating on a cloud;

 - Sheep.
-Without any special meaning;
+Without any particular meaning;

 - Monkey.
 In Chinese culture, monkey means dexterous and wisdom;